bentkidder/igr_spec_check/README.md

 Now click the **Load List** button.
 A spectra should appear on the embedded plot.
 You can use the **Next** and **Back** to cycle through the 4 spectra on the sample list.
 In order to flag the current spectrum, press the **Flag** button below the object info in the top left corner.
 In order to save the output, enter the name of your feature of interest in the box next to the **Flag/Unflag** button.
 Then press **Save Output**.
 This will save a .csv file identical to the input, but with an added column that contains the flags.

 This software is also capable of overplotting all spectra in a given list.
-To overplot the sample list check the **Overplot** check-box and press **Load List**.
+To overplot the sample list, check the **Overplot** check-box and press **Load List**.
 The embedded plot should now be populated with 4 spectra.

 The default plot colors, wavelengths, working directory, and target list can all be set by editing the 'config_spec_check.py' file.